The Apprentice: Worthing's Melica Moshiri to return for series finale and will speak at Sussex entrepreneurship forum

-The Apprentice: Worthing businesswomen looks back on 'very unique experience' as she returns for series final; Sussex entrepreneurship forum talk planned
+The Apprentice: Worthing businesswoman looks back on 'very unique experience' as she returns for series final; Sussex entrepreneurship forum talk planned

 and on Freeview 262 or Freely 565